-- Rationale almost all Notes can be classified as providing rationales.
-We decide to map them all to rationales at the extraction step and sort the exceptions later with more advanced recovery techniques or programmed transformations. - Example as typical for a W3C document, examples sections are inlined, but preceded by the sentences like "for example," or "here are some examples". - Update XPath 1.0 is the first specification of its kind, which means that it contains no updates.
+Rationale - almost all Notes can be classified as providing rationales.
+We map them all to rationales at the extraction step.
+Exceptions would need to be handled by programmed transformations.

+Example - as typical for a W3C document, examples sections are inlined, but preceded by the sentences like "for example," or "here are some examples".

+Update - XPath 1.0 is the first specification of its kind, which means that it contains no updates.